 Once accepted, current students receive access to CGI U’s program offerings, which includes:

 - Commitment to Action (CTA) curriculum, that expands on the CTA model on how to ideate, design, implement and evaluate a social impact project, leveraging the expertise and thought leadership of both CGI U and the Clinton Foundation.

 - High-touch mentorship, where every accepted student is paired with a CGI U Commitment Mentor.
 Commitment Mentors are CGI U Alumni, who work with students to refine their social impact projects, prepare for networking opportunities, and engage with the curriculum.

-- Access to funding streams, including pitch competitions, direct travel assistance to attend CGI U’s free annual meeting, and curated information on fellowships with funding opportunities.
+- Access to funding streams, including pitch competitions, direct travel assistance to attend CGI U’s in-person annual meeting, and curated information on fellowships with funding opportunities.

 - Access to Clinton Foundation expertise, where CGI U students can explore partnership opportunities for projects aligned with the Foundation’s work.